NREL/sensor-impact-evaluation-and-verification/README.md

 TODO: include the function of filter method and wrapper method in sensor selection module

 TODO: better KDE plot for sensor inaccuracy analysis

+TODO: reduce the size of temporary files generated in sensor_inaccuracy_analysis module